No-Go Grub for Type 2 Diabetes: What to Dodge!

 Don’t forget, it ain’t about missing out, but about making savvy picks.
 Trade those sneaky foods for better options, and you’re set to manage your blood sugar like a pro.
 You can do it!

-Reading Food Labels: Figuring Out Your Diabetes Diet
+Reading Food Labels: Figuring Out Your Diet

 NutrientRecommended Daily Intake (US adults)